garwin00/LectureNotes/ixd102-wk3-lecturenotes.md

 Marian Bantjes - Canadian type designer very decorative - Work with both pattern and type.

-SI Scott - art neuveau works by hand
+SI Scott - Art Nouveau works by hand

 Stefan Sagmeister - took type into real world.
 Some are bizarre.